 The curriculum is design to provide maximum flexibility in selecting general technical electives, within the specified guidelines, to define a program of study to support the planned research and graduate study.
 ISE electives are any graduate-level ISE class, with exceptions as noted.
 General technical electives are selected by the student’s advisory committee, in consultation with the student in order to fit the interests and goals of the students, and may be from other engineering disciplines, or disciplines outside of engineering.
 A student’s graduate advisory committee may require the student to take courses in particular areas to fulfill remedial needs.

-Both the MSNT and MST programs require the same set of three IE Track core courses (ISE 5034, 5044, 5405), and suggested semesters to take these courses are presented in the table below.
+Both the MSNT and MST programs require the same set of three IE Track core courses and are presented in the table below.

 |Fall I||Spring I||Fall II|

 |ISE 5405 Optimization I